ndrakos/blog/_posts/2022-06-02-A_Closter_Look_at_the_Double_Hernquist_Model.md

 <video src="{{site.baseurl}}/assets/videos/Sim3.mp4" width="500" height="500" controls>
 </video>

 This looks a lot easier to work with.
+One thing that is a little strange is that it seems to calculate the bound mass in some snapshots better than others.
 I did not pre-calculate the orbital time when setting the snapshot output times, so we will need to figure out what snapshots are approximately at apocenter to run the analysis.
 But these are probably easier to work with than Sim 1!

 ## Conclusions

 The bound mass was easier to track in S3, but I am still interested in why the density profile with all particles looks like there should be more mass.
-I think this probably has something to do with the profiles, so I don't want to waste a lot of time looking into the problem, if it will go away with the new profile.
+I think this probably has something to do with the profiles, which makes my current algorithms not robust.
+I don't want to waste a lot of time looking into the problem, if it will go away with the new profile.

 1. Bradley can take a look at Sim 3, and see if it is easier to see what is happening in energy space.

 2. I need to write the IC code for the more complicated profiles (see <a href="https://ndrakos.github.io/blog/tidal_stripping/General_model_for_two-component_satellite/">this post</a> for my plan for these).
 I am pretty convinced my method for creating ICs is working alright, so I just need to do so for the more complicated distribution functions.
 Once I have a fiducial case working for this, we can check to see if we run into the same problem.
+If we do, we will need to dig into it more to figure out what is happening.